dotnet/reactive/Ix.NET/Documentation/adr/0001-Ix-Ref-Assembly-Mismatches.md

 Fait acomplis.

 This dates back at least as far as 2018.
 The main purpose of this document (written in 2024) is to explain why it's like it is.
 The original thinking was lost in the mists of time, and it took considerable effort to work out why on earth it's like this.
 This ADR is intended to save others from the same extensive archaeology.
-And the discovery is important: if we hadn't managed to reverse engineer the thinking behind this design choice, we might have dismissed it as a mistake.
+And the discovery is important: if we hadn't managed to reverse engineer the apparent thinking behind this design choice, we might have dismissed it as a mistake.
 (Indeed, part of its current implementation _is_ a mistake.)
 But it turns out to serve an important purpose in a non-obvious way.

 ## Authors